Natural Resources Department

 The TRP and associated state brownfields program are funded and supported through the Federal Brownfields Revitalization Act.
 This Act provides the tools and grants necessary for the public, private, and tribal sectors to promote sustainable brownfields cleanup and reuse.
 One main difference between the TRP and state brownfields program is that the TRP permits redeveloping brownfields for culturally beneficial uses, such as restoring shellfish beds or salmon habitat.

-As required by the EPA, the response program must include or take reasonable steps to include the four elements, listed below.
-Achieving these elements is seen as a top priority and doing so will demonstrate the capacity of the program to properly address and cleanup brownfields.
+The EPA requires the response program to include or take reasonable steps to include the four elements, listed below.
+Achieving these elements is a top priority as doing so will demonstrate the capacity of the program to properly address and cleanup brownfields.